octobercms/docs/backend-forms.md

 You may also extend other models to apply the `filterFields` logic, see the [Filtering Form Fields](#filter-form-fields) section for more details.

-<a name="prevent-field-submission"></a>
+<a name="field-facades"></a>
-### Preventing a Field From Being Submitted
+### Field Facades

-Sometimes you may need to prevent a field from being submitted.
-In order to do that, just add an underscore (\_) before the name of the field in the form configuration file.
-Form fields beginning with an underscore are purged automatically and no longer saved to the model.
+Sometimes you may need to display a field while preventing it from being submitted.
+A field can be defined as a facade by adding an underscore (\_) before the name of the field.
+These fields are purged automatically and no longer saved to the model, such as with the following `_map` field.

     address:
         label: Title